maxrpark/meme_vs_code_extension/README.md

 Welcome to meme - gif extension!

+Note: If you enjoy the extension, I would appreciate and be very grateful if you endorse me on [LinkedIn](https://www.linkedin.com/in/maxi-ruti-202988227/) 😇, because it would help me tremendously.

 Some times the only thing that will help you solve your (coding) problem is to take a break and clear out your mind.

 And there is no better way of doing that than looking at something that makes us feel good.